wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner by ACG.md

 						- Moving backups to the cloud
 						- Reducing costs for hybrid cloud storage
 						- Low latency access to data
-		-
+				- #### AWS Backup
+					- AWS Backup helps you manage data backups across multiple AWS services
+					- Integrates with EC2, EBS, EFS and more
+					- Create a backup plan that includes frequency and retention (how quickly and how long) -
 	- ### 3.10 Understanding Content Delivery Services
 		- #### The bigger picture